WMSANDERS85/meet/README.md

 This app follows a Test-Driven-Development(TDD) approach to ensure the highest quality and reliability.
 The Meet app utilizes the various testing frameworks listed below.

 - [Jest:](https://jestjs.io/) A Javascript testing framework with a focus on simplicity.
 - [Cucumber:](https://cucumber.io/) tests appications for Behavior Driven Development(BDD) style.
-Tests are written in a natural laguage that is easily understandable for all.
+Tests are written in a natural language that is easily understandable for all.

 ## Progresive Web App (PWA)